-Pursuant to provisions of Section 203 of the Companies Act, 2013, the Key Managerial Personnel of the Company are Shri Indrajit Roy, Executive Director, Shri Sayansiddha Das, Chief Financial Officer and Shri S. Bagree, Manager (Finance) & Company Secretary.
+Pursuant to provisions of Section 203 of the Companies Act, 2013, the Key Managerial Personnel of the Company are Mr. Indrajit Roy, Executive Director, Mr. Sayansiddha Das, Chief Financial Officer and Mr. S. Bagree, Manager (Finance) & Company Secretary.
+There was no change in the Key Managerial Personnel of the Company during the year under review.